CraigMason19/Obsidian-Tech-Vault/Software/Blender/Blender Addons.md

 ---
-## Creating Custom Addons
+## Creating Custom Addons / Scripts

-**NOTE:** To resolver errors in **VSCODE**, Pylance etc. Can pip install fake-bpy-module-latest
+**NOTE:** To resolver errors in **VSCODE**, Pylance etc. Can `pip install fake-bpy-module-latest `
 ### Process
+- Create a python script (Open that in VSCode as it is easier to code in there).
+- Open the script a scripting window, reload the script here when changed.
+- Ensure that it works as expected
+- Can install permanently from just the script.

 - Create the script in a custom blender scene, make sure it all works as expected
 		Prototype: Start by prototyping the feature that will give you the most immediate benefit in your work.

 		Test: Once you have a working version, test it with your own Blender projects to ensure it works as expected.

 Package and Market: Once the plugin is ready, you can bundle it and upload it to Gumroad, Blender Market, or even distribute it through GitHub.
 Make sure to include demo videos, screenshots, and a clear explanation of the plugin's features.